Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

-For $M_f \gg m_f^{\rm EW}\sim\Delta_f$, diagonalization induces small corrections to the light-fermion couplings, suppressed by a small mixing angle $\theta_f\simeq \Delta_f/M_f\ll 1$: these mixings represent the only potential source of both loop-level FCNCs and baryon-number violating interactions involving light fermions.
+These mixings represent the only potential source of both loop-level FCNCs and baryon-number violating interactions involving light fermions.
 The physical light fermions therefore contain only a tiny admixture of heavy states.
 All corrections to SM couplings scale as $\mathcal O(\theta_f^2)$, and any flavor-changing or baryon-number violating effects induced by heavy sector interactions are suppressed by powers of $\theta_f$.
 Given $M_f\sim 10^{14-15}\,\mathrm{GeV}$, these effects are negligibly small.